-Brown sets itself apart from the other Ivy schools in that it is the only Ivy League institution that provides students with an “open” curriculum.
+Brown sets itself apart from the other Ivy schools because it is the only Ivy League institution providing students with an “open” curriculum.
 Brown has eliminated the mandatory “general education (core)” classes and instead allows students to be “the architects of their own syllabus.”
 Students are even allowed to take any course for a grade of satisfactory or unrecorded no-credit.
-The University’s signature academic program for undergraduates encourages intellectual exploration and risk-taking and fosters rigorous multidisciplinary study in nearly 80 concentrations, ranging from Egyptology to Cognitive Neuroscience to Business, Entrepreneurship and Organizations.
+The University’s signature academic program for undergraduates encourages intellectual exploration and risk-taking and fosters rigorous multidisciplinary study in nearly 80 concentrations, ranging from Egyptology to Cognitive Neuroscience to Business, Entrepreneurship, and Organizations.

-The Women’s program has historically been one of the top-ranking teams in Division I. Brown has reached the USA Rugby National Championships Round of 16 and won the Ivy Championship six years in a row.
+The Brown Women’s program is now an NCAA D1 program.
+Prior to being a varsity program, the program was historically one of the top-ranking club teams in Division I. Brown reached the USA Rugby National Championships Round of 16 and won the Ivy Championship six years in a row.
 In 2008, 2009, 2010, and 2012, Brown competed in the semi-final national championship game – the furthest the club has ever gotten in its history.

 Rugby players who aspire to attend Brown University have the opportunity to get a world-class education and still be able to participate in competitive rugby.

-Men’s Team Website: http://www.brown.edu/Athletics/Brown_Men_Rugby/index.php Men’s Head Coach: David Laflamme – firstname.lastname@example.org Women’s Team Website: https://brownbears.com/index.aspx?path=wrugby Women’s Head Coach: Rosalind Chou (starts Summer 2022)
+Men’s Team Website: http://www.brown.edu/Athletics/Brown_Men_Rugby/index.php Men’s Head Coach: David Laflamme – email@example.com Women’s Team Website: https://brownbears.com/index.aspx?path=wrugby Women’s Head Coach: Rosalind Chou - firstname.lastname@example.org

 Photos courtesy of Brown University Athletics and the Brown Daily Herald.
 Data & facts were pulled from Brown University’s website, US News & World, and each team’s website.